open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 The bootstrap process consists of creating the OCM K8s Toolkits resources that will download and apply the `ResourceGraphDefinition`.
-First, we will create a `OCMRepository` and `Component` resource that point to the OCM component in the registry (the `Component` resource is reused in the `ResourceGraphDefinition` (see above) as reference for the `Resource` resources).
+First, we will create a `Repository` and `Component` resource that point to the OCM component in the registry (the `Component` resource is reused in the `ResourceGraphDefinition` (see above) as reference for the `Resource` resources).
 Then, we create the `Resource` resource that references by name to the OCM resource containing the